scotsun/pneumonia-analyzer/doc/proposal.md

 The project will be developing a simple software that implement some object detection model.
 The software can detect and mark inflammation spots for a given chest radiography (CXR) image.

 ## Basic functionalities
-1. Developing some simple object detection model (RetinaNet)
+1. Developing some simple object detection model (RetinaNet --switched-> Fast R-CNN as there is a handy package I can use)
 2. Using MongoDB as the database to store images and image annotations
 3. Using Tkinter to create a simple UI